LaunchCodeEducation/data-analysis-curriculum/content/intro-to-data/exercises/_index.md

 ## Create A Document

-In your chosen word processing program, create a document titled: ``your_name-IntroToDataExercises``.
+Using google docs, create a new spreadsheet titled: ``your_name-IntroToDataExercises``.
 Copy the below questions and paste into your document and answer the questions.

 {{% notice green Question "rocket" %}}